infinispan-demos/custom-datagrid-openshift/create-cache-permanent/README.md

 In this section you will learn about what makes a cache creation permanent.

 To do that, the code first connects connects to the datagrid service by instantiating a RemoteCacheManager.
-That's what the HTTP call to `/connect/datagrid-service` path does.

-Then, by calling `/create-cache` a random cache name is generated and using the RemoteCacheManager, the cache is created:
+Then, by calling `mvn fabric8:run -Pcreate-cache` a random cache name is generated and using the RemoteCacheManager, the cache is created:

 ```java
 RemoteCacheManager remoteCacheManager = ...